Ιωάννης Θεμ. Τσουχλαράκης

 Arkadiou.

-- The Holocaust of Iera Moni Arkadiou and the garrison commander Ioannis Dimakopoulos.
+- The Holocaust of Iera Moni Arkadiou and the garrison commander Ioannis

-- Captain Michalis Korakas.
+- Captain Michalis Korakas

 He presented and commended on the programme of the event which was organized by the Panhellenic Federation of Cretan Unions in December 7th 2003 in the Mansion of the Old Parliament in commemoration of the 90 years completion since the Union of Crete and Hellas.